cwinpy/cwinpy/docs/signal.rst

 Simulating a signal
 ###################

-This module provides the :class:`~cwinpy.signal.HeterodynedCWSimulator` class for simulating a signal from a continuous wave source after application of a heterodyne as described in Equations 7 and 8 of [1]_.
+Here we describe the :class:`~cwinpy.signal.HeterodynedCWSimulator` class for simulating a signal from a continuous wave source after application of a heterodyne as described in Equations 7 and 8 of [1]_.

-When generating the signal using the :meth:`~cwinpy.signal.HeterodynedCWSimulator.model` method, the default is to assume that the phase evolution used in the heterodyne exactly matches the signal's phase evolution and that emission is from the :math:`l=m=2` quadrupole mode (a triaxial source emitted at twice the rotation frequency), i.e., the :math:`\Delta\phi` term in Equations 8 of [1]_ is zero.
-If the file/object that provides the signal parameters contains parameters for non-tensorial polarisation modes (i.e., if assuming emission is not purely as given by general relativity; see Table 6 of [1]_ for the names of the required parameters) then those polarisations will be included in the signal (e.g., Equation 11 of [1]_), otherwise general relativty will be assumed and only the "+" and "×" polarisations included.
+When generating the signal using the :meth:`~cwinpy.signal.HeterodynedCWSimulator.model` method, the default is to assume that the phase evolution used in the heterodyne exactly matches the signal's phase evolution and that emission is from the :math:`l=m=2` quadrupole mode (a triaxial source emitting at twice the rotation frequency), i.e., the :math:`\Delta\phi` term in Equations 8 of [1]_ is zero.
+If the file/object that provides the signal parameters contains parameters for non-tensorial polarisation modes (i.e., if assuming emission is not purely as given by general relativity; see Table 6 of [1]_ for the names of the required parameters) then those polarisations will be included in the signal (e.g., Equation 11 of [1]_), otherwise general relativity will be assumed and only the "+" and "×" polarisations included.

-The :meth:`~cwinpy.signal.HeterodynedCWSimulator.model` method can also generate model amplitude coefficents for use in a "pre-summed" likelihood function, as described in Appendix C and Equations C8 and C12 of [1]_, by passing the ``outputampcoeffs`` argument as ``True``.
+The :meth:`~cwinpy.signal.HeterodynedCWSimulator.model` method can also generate model amplitude coefficients for use in a "pre-summed" likelihood function, as described in Appendix C and Equations C8 and C12 of [1]_, by passing the ``outputampcoeffs`` argument as ``True``.
 For a GR signal this means two complex amplitude values get returned, while for non-GR signals six complex amplitudes are returned.